NativeScript/nativescript-cli/README.md

-Telerik NativeScript Command-Line Interface
+NativeScript Command-Line Interface
 ================
 [![Build Status](https://travis-ci.org/NativeScript/nativescript-cli.svg?branch=build)][2]

 *Create, build, and run native apps for iOS and Android using JavaScript or TypeScript*

-The Telerik NativeScript CLI lets you create, build, and deploy Telerik NativeScript-based projects on iOS and Android devices.
+The NativeScript CLI lets you create, build, and deploy NativeScript-based projects on iOS and Android devices.

 * [What is NativeScript](#what-is-nativescript "Quick overview of NativeScript, the JavaScript framework for cross-platform development of native iOS and Android apps")
 * [Supported Platforms](#supported-platforms "The mobile platforms you can target with NativeScript")